Everything the movie ‘Joker’ is not, despite what you may have heard

 The latest victim of that same insidious cycle is the new film Joker, out in theaters Friday.

 At first, it sounded like, well, a joke.
 Just one year after Jared Leto scuzzed up the silver screen with his dud gangster take on Gotham’s Clown Prince of Crime, the director of The Hangover and Old School announced that he was making a stand-alone Joker movie.
-How far Batman’s most worthy adversary had fallen from the cinematic heights of yore!
-Eventually, the casting of soulful-eyed Joaquin Phoenix in the role piqued fan interest.
-As did the first trailer.
+Here we go again.
+How far Batman’s most worthy adversary had fallen from the cinematic heights of yore, presumably.

+A few months later, though, the casting of soulful-eyed Joaquin Phoenix piqued fan interest.
+As did the first trailer a year later.
 Finally, the film premiered at the Venice Film Festival in late August, which is how cineastes entered the broken house of mirrors in which we now find ourselves.

 Much like the Waller-Bridge photo, it started with applause: an eight-minute standing ovation, followed by a Golden Lion win, the most prestigious award at the festival.
 Ecstatic takes pinged rapidly around Movie Twitter, echoed by the most corrosive kind of fans in the world.